qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ### Detailed procedure:

 1. **Sign in to the AWS Management Console**:
-   - Log in to [AWS Console](https://aws.amazon.com/console/) using your credentials.
+   - Log in to AWS Console using your credentials.

 2. **Navigate to S3**:
+   - Type "S3" in the search bar
+   - Protip: select the star icon to save S3 as a bookmark in your AWS toolbar
-   - Type “S3” in the search bar and select **S3 - Scalable Storage in the Cloud**.
+   - Select **S3 - Scalable Storage in the Cloud**

 4. **Create a New Bucket (or Use an Existing One)**:
    - Click **Create Bucket** and enter a unique name. **Hackathon participants**: Use the following convention for your bucket name: `TeamName-DatasetName` (e.g., `EmissionImpossible-CO2data`).